aurafarmerone/learn-git-github/01-introduction/README.md

 2. 🆓 Free & Open Source
 3. ⚡ Fast and Scalable

-Again, Same Bullshit Reasons which are not convencing.
+Again, Same old reasons which are not convincing.
 But these are just features. **Let’s see real problems Git solves.**

 ## 🔥 Two Primary Uses of Git

-## 1️⃣ Track History (Undo Mistakes Safely)
+### 1️⃣ Track History (Undo Mistakes Safely)

-### 🧠 Real-Life Scenario: Website Development
+#### 🧠 Real-Life Scenario: Website Development

 This is based on my own true real-life incident.
-I was building a website for a client or college project.
+I was building a website for a college project.

 I work step by step:
 - Day 1: Home page added, works perfectly ✅